-TouchRight uses a number of third party subcontractors to assist with the provision of it service.
+TouchRight uses a number of third-party subcontractors to assist with the provision of its service.
 Our subcontractors do have access to customers’ content, but only where it is required to assist with technical and support issues.
 TouchRight only uses subcontractors that we trust and we use appropriate contractual safeguards which we monitor to ensure the required standards are maintained.

 When we provide services, we want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
 These include small files known as cookies.
 They cannot be used to identify you personally.

 These pieces of information are used to improve services for you through, for example:

 - Enabling a service to recognise your device so you don’t have to give the same information several times during one task

 - Recognising that you may already have given a username and password so you don’t need to do it for every web page requested

 - Measuring how many people are using services, so they can be made easier to use and there’s enough capacity to ensure they are fast

 - We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.